-Schöneberg’s charming Winterfeldtplatz is home to one of Berlin’s best farmers markets…
+Schöneberg’s charming Winterfeldtplatz is home to one of Berlin’s finest farmers’ markets…

-On most days of the week Schöneberg’s Winterfeldtplatz, named after the Prussian General Hans Karl von Winterfeldt, is a pleasant, leafy square, inhabited mostly by roller-skaters, strolling locals and the occasional knot of tourists.
+On most days of the week Schöneberg’s Winterfeldtplatz— named after Prussian General Hans Karl von Winterfeldt, a close confidante of Frederick The Great—is a pleasant, leafy square, inhabited mostly by skaters, strolling locals and the occasional knot of tourists.

 Every Saturday since 1990, the square has been taken over by market stalls.
-Initially just a few, but over two decades the number has swelled to over 250, making it one of the largest and most diverse markets in Berlin.
+Initially just a few, but over the last three decades or so the number has swelled to more than 250, making it one of the largest and most diverse markets in Berlin.

-Open from around 7am, the market inevitably begins buzzing around 10am, its aisles increasingly clogged with locals shopping for their weekly meat, fruit and veg; tourists browsing the clothes and food stalls; and hungry types in search of more immediate eats.
+Open from around 7am, the market begins to really buzz around 10am, its aisles increasingly clogged with locals shopping for their weekly meat, fruit and veg, tourists browsing the clothes and food stalls, and hungry types in search of Frühstück and coffee.

-Of which there are plenty.
 One of the great things about Winterfeldtplatz is that it caters for a broad clientele.
-You can breakfast (or lunch) on two Euro Currywurst and one Euro orange juice; indulge in cheap and tasty crepes and Gözleme; or enjoy the extremely lecker grilled fish treats at the popular Stecklerfisch stall.
+You can breakfast (or lunch) on currywurst and freshly-pressed orange juice; indulge in cheap and tasty crepes and gözleme; or enjoy grilled fish treats at the popular Stecklerfisch.

 If you’re not struggling with heavy bags of goodies (unlikely) or if you manage a stroll before shopping, you can also explore some of the history in the area.